vihari/slides/mlr_iitb.md

 * Generalization error: The difference between the error on test and train datasets.

 ## Tricks to avoid over-fitting ##
 * Explicit regularization: minimizing $l_2$ or $l_1$ norm on weights.
 Dropout.
-Input augmentation for example adding noise to the input or random transformations over the input like random crops
+Input augmentation for example, adding noise to the input or random transformations over the input like random crops
 * Implicit regularization: batch norm and early stopping

 For further reference, see these [slides](http://vision.stanford.edu/teaching/cs231b_spring1415/slides/alexnet_tugce_kyunghee.pdf)